MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 |Validation rings      |         |         |
 |

-# Choose what to deploy
+## Step 3 - Choose what Office applications to deploy

 You can choose waht product suite to deploy and, within the suite, which Office applications to include.
 Applications that are initially excluded can be added back later, just as applications that are initially included can be removed later.
 For each suite, you can decide what languages and architectures to deploy.
 When deciding what to deploy, consider the following: